Paramount Miami Worldcenter: First U.S. Residential Skyscraper to Debut & Deploy World’s Only Proven COVID-Killing Robot

 At the August 6th “presser,” Paramount Miami Worldcenter’s CEO-Developer, Daniel Kodsi and OneWorld Properties CEO, Peggy Olin, will also unveil plans to build the World’s First COVID-Conscious hotel, residential and medical center skyscraper.

-▪ Destroys viruses and bacteria that can remain in room, even after liquid disinfectant cleaning.
+- Robot emits bursts of brilliant, broad spectrum UV light that quickly destroys microscopic viruses and bacteria that can remain in a room, even after it has been cleaned with liquid disinfectants.

-▪ Broad spectrum UV light Destroys molecular structures and cell walls of viruses, bacteria, germs.
+- With broad spectrum UV light, LightStrike robots quickly deactivate viruses and bacteria by destroying their molecular structures and cell walls.

-▪ Average bedroom requires two, two-minute disinfection cycles (one on each side of the bed).
+- The average-sized bedroom requires two, two-minute disinfection cycles (one on each side of the bed) with an additional two-minute treatment in the bathroom.

-▪ Does not cause damage to equipment, surface materials, furniture, clothing and other items.
+- LightStrike’s rays destroy micro-organisms on high-touch surfaces without causing damage to equipment, furniture, clothing and other items.

 “Legacy, which will be built across the street from Paramount, will be a full-service facility for guests and residents to shelter-in-place,” says Kodsi.